brandonkramer/wp-vite-starter/README.md

   </a>
   <h1>WP ViteJS 4 starter kit</h1>
   <p>
-Vite simple starter kit for WordPress plugin and theme development to make use of their lightweight, blazing fast and efficient development build tool.
+Vite simple lightweight starter kit for WordPress plugin and theme development to make use of their blazing fast and efficient frontend build tool.
 The "src" folder includes JS, PostCSS, images, fonts, SVG and a gutenberg block as examples.

 You can read more about ViteJS on [vitejs.dev](https://vitejs.dev)
 </p>